54-46 That's My Number: In popular culture

-On November 29, 2016, Major Lazer and Bad Royale released “My Number”, a track that samples “54-46 That’s My Number” which Pitchfork describes as, “a genre-defining classic from legendary ska/reggae group Toots and the Maytals.”
+On November 29, 2016, Major Lazer and Bad Royale released "My Number", a track that samples "54-46 That's My Number".
+Pitchfork describes the song as "a genre-defining classic from legendary ska/reggae group Toots and the Maytals."
 This release contains newly recorded vocals from frontman Toots Hibbert specifically designed for Major Lazer, changing the original lyrics to incorporate the group into the song while keeping the original melody.